 A lot of beauty brands are also bringing out vegan makeup lines, and some brands are even turning completely vegan.

-In the fashion industry veganism is also making an appearance.
 In this article, we will take a look at veganism in the fashion industry.
 Is it actually as good as people believe it to be or are there also negative aspects to vegan fashion?

 What is vegan fashion?